q66/cffi-lua/README.md

 - `libffi`
 - `meson`, `pkg-config` (optional)

-Any reasonably modern version of GCC or Clang should work fine (GCC 5, maybe even 4.8, or Clang 3.4 or newer).
-Visual Studio 2019 has also been tested and is known to work.
-Other compilers will also work if they provide the necessary C++ standard compilance; there aren't any compiler specific extensions used in the code (other than some diagnostic pragmas to handle warnings under GCC/Clang; these are not enabled elsewhere).
+These toolchains have been tested:

+- GCC 7+ (all platforms)
+- Clang 8+ (all platforms)
+- Visual Studio 2017+ (with updates)

+Other toolchains may also work.
+The theoretical minimum is GCC 4.8 and Clang 3.4 (an updated VS 2017 is already the minimum, older versions are missing necessary language features).
+It is ensured that no non-standard extensions are used, so as long as your compiler is C++14 compliant, it should work (technically there are some GCC/Clang/MSVC-specific diagnostic pragmas used, but these are conditional and only used to control warnings).

 The module should work on any CPU architecture supported by `libffi`.
-It has been tested at least on 64-bit PowerPC (little and big endian) and x86.
-If you find that the module does not work on yours, report a bug (and maybe provide a patch).
+The CI system tests `x86_64`, `ppc64le`, `aarch64` and `s390x`, in addition to local testing on other architectures.
+If you encounter any issues on yours, feel free to provide patches or at least report issues.

 The `pkg-config` tool is optional when using `-Dlua_version=custom` and `-Dlibffi=custom`.
 However, you will need to manually specify what to include